max19057767/maxrecipes/home/index.md

 published: true
 date: 2023-02-07T12:58:28.330Z
 ---
 Groats, i.e. products obtained from cereal grains (completely or partially dehusked, and sometimes also ground), should be one of the main sources of carbohydrates in a balanced diet.

-One time of groats in particular - Buckwheat, is a very good source of protein.
-The complex carbohydrates groats can provide energy for a longer period of time, for instance, in comparison to the commonly used rice.
+The complex carbohydrates found in groats can provide energy for a longer period of time, for instance, in comparison to the commonly used rice.
 Depending on the type of grain or pseudo-cereal the groats were made from, they are characterised by different content of minerals, vitamins and fibre.

 Among others, groats are rich in:

 * Potassium
 * Phosphorus